mdn/content/files/en-us/web/api/lockedfile/getmetadata/index.md

 The following metadata are supported:

 - `size`
-  - : The size of the file
+  - : The size of the file.
 - `lastModified`
-  - : The date when the file was last modified
+  - : The date when the file was last modified.

 ### Return value